kaminiwalunj/mslearn-fabric/Instructions/Labs/Get-started-with-Real-Time-Analytics-in-Microsoft-Fabric.md

 #### Congratulations!
 You have successfully completed this task.
 Please move on to the next task.

-## Task 2 : Create a workspace
+## Task 2: Create a workspace

 This task will guide you through creating a workspace in Microsoft Fabric.

-1. Click on the **Microsoft Edge** browser in the virtual machine (VM) on the left, and navigate to [Microsoft Power BI Portal](https://app.powerbi.com).
-You will be navigated to the login page.
+1. In **Microsoft Edge**, open a new tab and go to the [Microsoft Power BI Portal](https://app.powerbi.com).
+This will take you to the login page.

     > **Note:** If you're using the lab environment, it may sign you indirectly.